Documentation

 A standard work template should achieve three major things: be clear, useful and helpful.
 Below is an outline of a standard work template, plus some standard work tips on how to make it effective.

-A clear & easy-to-understand title
+3. Use a clear & easy-to-understand title

 Ensure that the title is clear and easy to understand.